-The Templergraben becomes (temporarily) car-free!
-On June 18th Aachen starts a test for 4 months – During this time we want to use the car-free Templergraben for different projects together with other student and city initiatives.
+Templergraben becomes (temporarily) car-free!
+On June 18, the Reallabor started for 4 months and was extended at the end of September until further notice. – During this time we want to use the car-free Templergraben for different projects together with other student and urban initiatives.

 How do I get through Aachen by car now?
 The car-free Templergraben is part of the “closing the loop” of the Grabenring.
 With this concept, all destinations in the city center remain accessible by car, but through traffic is shifted to the main roads.
 In this way, the Alleen-Ring in particular is to be used by motorists.